-As of December 31, 2014, we and our named executive officers and directors have a significant ownership interest in the Partnership through our ownership of approximately 10.9% limited partner interest and our 2% general partner interest.
-In addition, we own incentive distribution rights that entitle us to receive an increasing percentage of quarterly distributions of available cash from the Partnership's operating surplus after the minimum quarterly distribution and the target distribution levels have been achieved.
+As of December 31, 2015, we and our named executive officers and directors had a significant ownership interest in the Partnership through our ownership of approximately 9.1% limited partner interest and our 2% general partner interest.
+As a result of the TRC/TRP Merger, which was completed on February 17, 2016, Targa owns all of the outstanding TRP common units and the IDRs.
 The Partnership Agreement with us governs our relationship regarding certain reimbursement and indemnification matters.
 See "Item 13.
 Certain Relationships and Related Transactions and Director Independence."

 The Partnership does not have any employees to carry out its operations.
-We employ approximately 1,350 people.
+We employ approximately 1,870 people.
 See "-Employees."
-We charge the Partnership for all the direct costs of the employees assigned to its operations, as well as all general and administrative support costs other than its direct support costs of being a separate reporting company and our cost of providing management and support services to certain unaffiliated spun-off entities.
+We charge the Partnership for all the direct costs of the employees assigned to its operations, as well as all general and administrative support costs other than our direct support costs of being a separate reporting company and our cost of providing management and support services to certain unaffiliated spun-off entities.
 The Partnership generally reimburses us for cost allocations to the extent that the Partnership has required a current cash outlay by us.